MihirMore/100daysofcode-Python/log.md

 ### Day - 40

 **Thoughts** : Today completed the capstone project started yesterday.
 But added features to cater to new users/customers by registering them and adding them to the user google sheet.
 Also it sends email to users instead of messaging us.
 This was a very fun project.

+### Day - 41

+**Thoughts** : Started today with web development foundations which include HTML & CSS.
+The HTML part is skeleton of website and I revisited some reference documents of html.
+Also built a personal website which is quite bare-bones and shows some basics of a website.
+There's a long way to learn about web development.